KangersHub/TorrentLeechX/README.md

 -   [ ] Password support while Unarchiving the files.
 -   [ ] Selection of required files during leeching the big files using aria(/leech command)

-### Credit goes to SpEcHiDe for his Publicleech repo.

 ## installing...

 ### The Easy Way